-The Company has elected to adopt an accounting alternative available to private companies to amortize goodwill over ten years and to test goodwill for impairment at the Company level rather than the reporting unit level.
+As part of the pushdown accounting related to the acquisition of Endurance Holdings by Sompo Holdings, the Company has elected to adopt an accounting alternative available to private companies to amortize goodwill over ten years and to test goodwill for impairment at the Company level rather than the reporting unit level.
+Prior to the pushdown goodwill was not amortized.
 Identifiable intangible assets with finite lives are amortized on an accelerated or straight-line basis over their useful lives.
 Intangible assets with indefinite useful lives are not amortized but are tested for impairment annually at the beginning of the fourth quarter, or more often if impairment indicators arise.
 In making an assessment of the value of its goodwill and intangible assets, the Company uses both market based and non-market based valuations.